GianGuaz256/UBA/README.md

 ### How UBA Works

-1. **Multi-Layer Address Generation**: Generate addresses from seed using standard derivation paths for Bitcoin L1, Liquid, and Lightning
+1. **Multi-Layer Address Generation**: Generate addresses from seed using standard derivation paths for Bitcoin L1, Liquid, Lightning, and Nostr
 2. **Nostr Publishing**: Serialize all addresses as JSON and publish to Nostr relays as an event
 3. **UBA Creation**: Create a UBA string using the Nostr event ID
 4. **Layer-Aware Retrieval**: Parse UBA, fetch the event from relays, and deserialize addresses with layer separation